Healthy Pumpkin Cookies

-Finally, remove healthy pumpkin cookies from oven.
-Allow them to cool on pan for 5 minutes.
-Lastly, carefully place on cooling rack.
+Finally, remove healthy pumpkin cookies from the oven.
+Allow them to cool on the pan for 5 minutes.
+Lastly, carefully place them on a cooling rack.

 Expert Tips & Tricks

 Use an ice cream scooper to scoop dough.
 This ensures evenly sized cookies.
 Then gently press down with your hands into cookie shapes.

-Bake until healthy pumpkin cookies are barely set in the middle.
+Bake these healthy pumpkin chocolate chip cookies until they are barely set in the middle.
 Do not bake too long.
 They will firm up slightly as they cool down.

 How to Serve & Store